 If you are shoot on soft ground, i.e. snow, sand or mud, get snow shoes.
-They are covering wider surface and therefore spread the weight of the tripod over a larger area, increasing stability.
+They are covering wider surface and therefore spread the weight of a tripod over a larger area, increasing stability.
 Usually they are made from rubber.

-They have different names: disc feet, suction cups, big foot adapters for soft ground, suction cup feet, retract feet, etc. They don’t come with the tripod – you need to buy them separately.
-Make sure the tripod feet are removable.
+They have different names: disc feet, suction cups, big foot adapters for soft ground, suction cup feet, retract feet, etc. They don’t come with a tripod – you need to buy them separately.
+Make sure tripod feet are removable.
 It is also possible to make them yourself from a tennis ball by cutting it in half and installing it on the foot.

 Tripod needs to be portable

 This is a very important feature for anyone who is going hiking or generally carrying a tripod around with them for longer times.
 The only time this is not an important feature is when you do studio work.
-What makes the tripod portable:
+What makes a tripod portable:

 - It should be light.

 - Weight of a tripod.

 - Construction material.